The Ultimate Guide to Camping and Hiking with Dogs in Canada

 Is it safe to camp with dogs in bear country?

-No, camping with dogs in bear country is recommended, but that doesn't mean there aren't precautions you can take to reduce risks and hopefully prevent bear encounters.
+No, camping with dogs in bear country is not recommended, but that doesn't mean there aren't precautions you can take to reduce risks and hopefully prevent bear encounters.
 Proper gear, like bear bells and bear spray, combined with keeping your dog secure and close by at all times, can help mitigate risk.

 How can I minimize the impact of my dog on the environment while camping?